 Vidgo customer support

 Vidgo does not offer a self-serve support system.
 There’s no knowledge base or a support forum.
 Instead, Vidgo expects its customers to directly contact the Vidgo customer support center.
 This can be done by creating an email-based support ticket or by calling Vidgo’s toll-free support number.

 The support center is open between 9 am and 9 pm Eastern Time on weekdays and between 10 am and 7 pm Eastern Time on Saturdays.
 The support center does not take calls on Sundays.

-Since Vidgo isn’t trying to be a carbon-copy of the big players, this streaming rookie may actually have a chance to make it big.
-The skinny-bundle channel lineup is priced competitively against Sling TV and Philo.
-With a business model based on both subscriptions and prepaid plans, Vidgo can reach customers other services ignore.
+Since Vidgo isn’t trying to be a carbon copy of the big players, this streaming rookie is betting that different is better.
+Vidgo can reach customers other services ignore.
 And Vidgo’s innovative social watch parties offer features nobody else does at a time when people, more than ever, need to connect while staying physically isolated.